hyper-cookie/VK-chat-statistics/README.md

 - Launch "Collector.py" file and you are ready to start!

 ---
-There are many ways to launch the program:
+There are many ways to launch the analysis:
 - If you want to analysis ALL history of your messages, then just write "Start Analysis", like here:
 ![image](https://user-images.githubusercontent.com/62260405/114281015-aa447980-9a44-11eb-8fc6-2765d45dfa30.png)
 - If you want to set date-borders of analysis, then you must write firstly "Start Analysis" and then add "from *year/month/day* to *year/month/day*", like here: